Weasels are primarily nocturnal, small carnivores living across North America. They live a solitary lifestyle and have a varied diet?

 What Are The Feeding Habits Of Weasels?

-There are two reasons why weasels prefer rodents and mammals in general over other food sources.
-Firstly, the nutritional value of rodents is higher than a frog or a lizard.
-Secondly, small mammals live in burrows.
-Weasels will enter the hole, kill the animal, and temporarily use the den for shelter and food storage.
+Weasels prefer rodents and mammals over other food sources as the nutritional value of rodents is higher than most small amphibians or lizards.
+Because many small mammals live in burrows, weasels will enter the hole, kill the animal, and temporarily use the den for shelter and food storage.

-Weasels must remain thin to be able to enter the burrows of the small animals.
-Weasels can also swim to catch fish and have extraordinary climbing skills to steal eggs from birds’ nests.
+Weasels must remain thin to be able to enter the burrows of small animals.
+Weasels are excellent swimmers who can catch fish and have extraordinary climbing skills to steal eggs from birds’ nests.

-Their diet varies throughout the year also.
-When prey is available in high numbers and variations in spring, the weasel will eat rodents and any other food that does not require a lot of energy to catch.
+When prey is available in high numbers and variety in spring, the weasel will eat rodents and any other food that does not require a lot much energy to catch.

-All animals are much less active in winter, so weasels must locate burrows to find rodents because there are fewer eggs, frogs, and fish.
-Weasels have to eat a lot in winter to keep warm and healthy.
-Weasels also need to steel burrows from their prey to protect them from predators and freezing temperatures.
+All animals are less active in winter, so weasels must locate burrows to find rodents because there are fewer eggs, frogs, and fish.
+Weasels need to eat a lot in winter to keep warm and healthy, and they will also steal burrows from their prey to protect them from freezing temperatures.

 Do Weasels Eat Livestock?

 There are stories about packs of hungry, aggressive weasels killing large animals and attacking humans, even drinking their blood.
-These are, however, a part of folklore in numerous places and cultures.
+These are, however, not true, and are folklore told throughout different cultures.

 Weasels live solitary lifestyles, except when mating and when females are raising their young.
 It is possible to see males and females hunting together in the mating season.
 When the adult female raises her offspring, she will take them hunting.
-The young grow up fast, and litters can be quite large, so people often mistake them for packs.
+The litter can contain between six and eighteen young, so people often mistake them for packs.

 Weasels cannot kill prey of livestock size, such as sheep.
-Even if they could kill it, they would not be able to drag it to a safe place to eat.
-They occasionally kill ducks and geese, but this seems to be the largest prey they will attack.
+They do occasionally kill ducks and geese, but this is the largest prey they will attack.

 Farmers are not weasel lovers because weasels can severely damage poultry populations.
 However, weasels can also be helpful, as they eat common pests like rats in large quantities.

-Weasels are aggressive and will stand up and fight any animal posting a threat.
-They will also try to attack humans if feeling endangered.
+Weasels are aggressive and will stand up and fight any animal that poses a threat.
+They may also try to attack humans if they feel in danger or cornered.

-Weasels are capable predators, but they are small.
+Weasels are predators, but they are small.
 The largest species living in North America, the long-tailed weasel, weighs between 3 and 9 ounces (0.34 kg).
-They are 11-20 inches (ca. 51 cm) long, including tails, which make up half of their size.
+They are 51 cm (11-20 inches) long, including their tails, which make up half of their size.

 Weasels are much smaller than an average house cat.
-Cats are predators with sharp claws and strong teeth too.
-Stories about weasels eating pets such as cats and dogs are similar to livestock.
-It is just a myth and folklore.
+Cats are predators with sharp claws and strong teeth.
+Stories about weasels eating pets such as cats and dogs are myths and folklore.

 One more reason behind these stories is fishers.
 They are a part of the weasel family, and there have been documented cases of them killing cats in the wild.